-How Intermittent Fasting Will Help You Lose Weight
+How Intermittent Fasting Helps You Lose Weight

 Diets that are rich in processed carbohydrates (bread, pasta, rice) and simple sugars (candy, cookies, and soda) have the opposite effect.
 They cause your insulin levels to rapidly spike and then crash every time you eat one of these foods.
 The net result of this phenomenon is that your body will store more of what you eat as excess body fat instead of burning it off as energy.

 Another great weight loss benefit of intermittent fasting is that hunger pangs and cravings that may normally plague you throughout the day will be reduced, if not altogether eliminated.
-This is probably due to its ability to balance your insulin and blood sugar levels and, in turn help correct other hormonal imbalances.
+This is probably due to its ability to balance your insulin and blood sugar levels and, in turn, help correct other hormonal imbalances.

 Below are answers to the questions frequently asked about intermittent fasting.
-These answers should help you too and make getting started a lot easier.
+These answers should help you and make getting started a lot easier.

 How Much Weight Will I Lose?

 The amount of weight you lose with fasting is determined by how often and long your fasts are, what you eat afterward, and other factors.

-Can I Work Out While Fasting?
+Can I Work out While Fasting?

 Yes, you can.
 In fact, doing the right type of workout while fasting will help you lose weight faster and even build muscle.